bento-platform/gohan/README.md

 ```
 cp ./etc/example.env .env
 ```
- and make any necessary changes, such as the Elasticsearch `BENTO_VARIANTS_ES_USERNAME` and `BENTO_VARIANTS_ES_PASSWORD` when in production.
+ and make any necessary changes, such as the Elasticsearch `GOHAN_ES_USERNAME` and `GOHAN_ES_PASSWORD` when in production.

- > Note: if `BENTO_VARIANTS_ES_USERNAME` and `BENTO_VARIANTS_ES_PASSWORD` are to be modified for development, be sure to mirror the changes done in `.env` in the `Bento.Variants.Api/appsettings.Development.json` to give the API access, as the dev username and password is hard-coded in both files.
+ > Note: if `GOHAN_ES_USERNAME` and `GOHAN_ES_PASSWORD` are to be modified for development, be sure to mirror the changes done in `.env` in the `Gohan.Api/appsettings.Development.json` to give the API access, as the dev username and password is hard-coded in both files.

 <br >